Dr. Elizah Salzer

 Keywords: Sacroiliac Joint Pain, SIJ pain, Physical Therapy, Interventional Injection

 Mitchell-Barnes D. Treatment of Sacroiliac Joint Pain with Physical Therapy vs. Injections.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.